gala8y/flat-tag-view-obsidian-plugin/README.md

 - Simple search for tags with clear button
 - Configurable hotkeys
-- Automatically focuses search pane and sends selected tags to it Tag insertion in Editor
+- Automatically focuses search pane and sends selected tags to it
-- **Alt-click in editor to insert or remove tags** — at start of line (SOL), in place (INP), or end of line (EOL)
-- Status bar indicator showing current tag insertion placement mode (SOL / INP / EOL)

 ## Tag Insertion (Editor)